1003: Uniform Residential Loan

 It should have an authorized stamp and signature

 Closing: The meeting between the buyer,

 between a lender and a borrower to loan money at

 a future date subject to the completion of

 Comp / Comparable: A property with the

-someone is attempting to find the value of (usually a real
+someone is attempting to find the value of

 group, with rights to occupy specific units of

 Construction Loan: A short-term interim